Turnbull & Asser

-Turnbull & Asser is a British men's clothing retailer.
+Turnbull & Asser is a British male luxury clothing retailer.
 The company was established in 1885 and currently has its flagship store on Jermyn Street in the St James's area of London and its bespoke store around the corner on Bury Street.
 In addition to the two London stores, the company has a shop in New York City.

 History

 The business was founded as a hosiery under the name "John Arthur Turnbull" in 1885 by John Arthur Turnbull and Ernest Asser, "at the time, a hosier and salesman, respectively".
 It was established in the St James neighbourhood of London, as the area was the site of numerous clubs and high-end haberdashers.
 The name was changed to "Turnbull & Asser" in 1895.

 In 1903, after continued success and the death of John Turnbull, the company moved to its present location at 71-72 Jermyn Street.
 In 1915, during World War I, Turnbull & Asser developed a raincoat which doubled as a sleeping bag for the British military.
 It is known as the Oilsilk Combination Coverall & Ground Sheet.

 Between the 1920s and the 1970s, Turnbull & Asser grew its London business from a haberdashery to a clothier, expanding into sportswear, clothing (both bespoke and ready-to-wear), and ready-to-wear shirts.
 As its symbol, it used a hunting horn with a "Q" above, called the Quorn, after 'The Quorn Hunt', one of the oldest hunts in England.
 Many of Turnbull & Asser's articles were called by this name, such as the "Quorn scarf".

 During the 1960s, Turnbull & Asser was known for catering to the Swinging London set.
-In 1962, Turnbull & Asser provided shirts and ties for the film adaptation of the James Bond film Dr. No..
-The character of James Bond, as first portrayed by Sean Connery, whose dress shirts had turnback cuffs fastened with buttons as opposed to cufflinks, referred to as "cocktail cuffs" or "James Bond cuffs".
+In 1962, Turnbull & Asser provided shirts and ties for the film adaptation of the James Bond film Dr. No. The character of James Bond, as first portrayed by Sean Connery, whose dress shirts had turnback cuffs fastened with buttons as opposed to cufflinks, referred to as "cocktail cuffs" or "James Bond cuffs".
 Turnbull & Asser also provided the shirts for some of the subsequent films in the series, including those featuring Pierce Brosnan and Daniel Craig.

 In the 1970s and 1980s, Turnbull & Asser revived its traditional business model.
-Once it discovered Americans were increasingly buying its wares, it began offering trunk shows at the Grand Hyatt in New York City.
+Once it discovered that Americans were increasingly buying its wares, it began offering trunk shows at the Grand Hyatt in New York City.
 Beginning in 1974, the company sold ready-to-wear shirts in the United States through department stores Bonwit Teller and Neiman Marcus.
 For a brief period, beginning in 1979, Turnbull & Asser operated a small store in Toronto.
 A Beverly Hills location was opened in 2003 and closed several years later.
 In 2016, another shop, in New York, was opened at the World Trade Center station, and this also closed.

 In February 2018, Turnbull & Asser posted a 1.2 Million pound loss, leading to a £1m equity injection from its owner, Ali Fayed.
 Shirts and ties are still made in its Gloucester factory.
 In response to the COVID-19 pandemic, Turnbull & Asser dedicated its Gloucester workroom to making medical-grade uniforms for National Health Service personnel.